4site-interactive-studios/engrid-docs/README.md

 # ENgrid Official Documentation

-This is the official documentation for the ENgrid library.
+This is the official documentation for 4Site's ENgrid library.

 ## Development